-If a family member is eligible to receive government benefits for a disability, then you may want to consider creating a Special Needs Trust to protect his or her assets.
+If a family member is eligible to receive government benefits for a disability, then they may want to consider creating a Special Needs Trust to protect his or her assets.

-Any gifts given directly to or inherited by a Medicaid recipient can disqualify him or her from receiving those important benefits and could leave the child ineligible for Medicaid.
+Any gifts given directly to or inherited by a Medicaid recipient can disqualify him or her from receiving those important benefits and could leave the disabled person ineligible for Medicaid.

-A Special Needs Trust can help avoid the problem by providing a place for you or others to give gifts to the child without having them count against the child for receiving the much needed government benefits.
+A Special Needs Trust can help avoid the problem by providing a place for you or others to give gifts to a disabled child without having them count against the child for receiving the much-needed government benefits.

 Assets that go into a Special Needs Trust are not assets to be used for the child’s necessities such as groceries, or healthcare, as the government benefits are what should be used to pay for those things.
-The assets in a special needs trusts, are designed for just that, special needs, such as entertainment, vacations, and any other expenses that go beyond what the government is willing to cover, but are still important to ensure that your child maintains a fulfilling life.
+The assets in a special needs trusts, are designed for just that: special needs.
+Examples of special needs are physical therapies, speech coaching, entertainment, vacations, and any other expenses that go beyond what the government is willing to cover, but are still important to ensure that a person maintains a fulfilling life.

-Here at the Law Offices of J. Christopher Miller, PC, we help clients form special needs trusts, so that they have a place to put assets for their special needs child, so that they are taken care of after your passing.
+Here at the Law Offices of Miller & Chaet, PC, we help clients form special needs trusts, a place to put assets for their special needs family member’s long-term benefit.